alttch/pulr/README.md

 ## Is it fast enough?

-Pulr is written in Python but it's written to be fast enough (e.g. Modbus devices can be pulled up to 50 times per second without any problem).
+Pulr is written in Python, but it's written to be fast enough (e.g. Modbus devices can be pulled up to 50 times per second without any problem).

 Pulr code is written to be easily transformed to Rust or Golang, I will do it